Bel Mooney: Early life

 Mooney was born in Broadgreen Hospital, Liverpool, to Gladys (née Norbury) and Edward Mooney.
 She spent her earliest years in Liverpool on a council estate called The Green on Queens Drive.
 She passed her 11-plus and went to Aigburth Vale High School for Girls.
 At the age of fourteen Mooney moved to Wiltshire, where her parents bought their first house.
 She then attended school in Trowbridge, Wiltshire, at Trowbridge Girls' High School (a girls' grammar school which merged with a boys' grammar school to become the comprehensive The John of Gaunt School in 1974).
 Mooney passed eight O levels and took English, Latin and Art at A level.
 She applied unsuccessfully to the University of Oxford (at that time nobody from her school had been admitted to Oxford), before going on to study English Language and Literature at University College London (UCL), where she obtained a first in 1969.
 She was made a fellow of UCL in 1994.

 Career

 Journalism

 Upon graduating from university Mooney worked as a freelance journalist.
-From 1979–80 she was a columnist on the Daily Mirror.
+From 1979 to 1980 she was a columnist on the Daily Mirror.
 She has also been a regular columnist for The Times (2005–07), The Sunday Times (1982–83) and The Listener (1984–86).

 As an author

 Mooney is the author of the Kitty and Friends series of stories for young girls.
-Her novel for children The Voices of Silence won a New York Public Library citation and was shortlisted for a Gold Medal in the State of California.
+Her novel for children The Voices of Silence won a New York Public Library citation and was shortlisted for a gold medal in the State of California.

 As well as fiction, Mooney has written many other books, including Bel Mooney's Somerset (1989) and a memoir about love, loss, recovery – and dogs: Small Dogs Can Save Your Life (2010).